fuyu0425/Fastmail-Sieve-Sync/README.md

 ## Note
 This project is mainly a POC.

 The API interface for Sieve is not public.

 I hope that Fastmail will not prevent us from doing such things before they publish public Sieve API or just support ManageSieve which is already supported by Cyrus IMAP I believe!!

 ## For Fastmail Staff
-Please tell me if using these unpublished API is inappopriate; and I will take it down if you want to.
+Please tell me if using these unpublished API is inappopriate; and I will take it down if asked.